prosyslab/patron-artifact/README.md

 ## Experiment 1, 2 - Accuracy, Scalability.

-These two experiments are conducted in a same environment.
+These two experiments are conducted in the same environment.

+If you would like to check out the experimental outcomes beforehand, refer to [RQ1~2](https://docs.google.com/spreadsheets/d/1Mj6vHFTsFxV7hkIJ6hqLFhdKB-YUEd8fEpcrrrdCrkQ/edit?usp=sharing)

 ### Our Tool (Patron)